 - Professional development

-- Minimum three years of documented classroom (or similar) teaching experience
+- Minimum five (5) years of successful classroom (or similar) teaching experience

 - Native fluency in English

 - Satisfactory criminal background check